 The short term plan has a lower deductible, lower out of pocket maximum and has an unlimited doctor and hospital network.
 This is a definite option for individuals and families who are looking for ways to save on their health care expenses.

 Short Term Solution or Annual Coverage

 Current federal regulations limit short term medical plans to 90 days of coverage under one policy, also known as a certificate of insurance.
-However, Pivot Health offers you the convenient opportunity to apply for up to four back-to-back certificates at one time, allowing you to have coverage for nearly 12 months (depending on state of residence).
+However, Pivot Health offers you a convenient opportunity to apply for up to four back-to-back certificates at one time, allowing you to have coverage for nearly 12 months (depending on state of residence).
 You do not have to qualify again for the three additional certificates, and you can cancel at any time.
 While your deductible and any out-of-pocket responsibilities start over with each subsequent certificate, any medical conditions that arise and that were covered by your initial Pivot Health plan will be covered under your subsequent new plans, subject to limitations.
 After your initial enrollment, there are no medical questions to qualify or new waiting periods.
 Best yet, your rate is locked in and not subject to an increase during your coverage periods.

 Change is coming to health care, and it’s wise to start planning ahead.
 Find out more about short term medical insurance and run a no-obligation quote to find out how much you can save.

 *Quote from HealthCare.com for 40-year old male in ZIP code 60601 making $100,000 a year and not qualifying for a government subsidy.
 Both plans include comparable doctor office visit copayments.